General flood information

 Flood risk is going to increase for everyone, everywhere.
 Flooding is a global issue, and it is the biggest natural threat to our region.

 Scientific modelling predicts that we are going to experience wetter winters and more frequent intense rainfall events.
-Climate change is already impacting us, we can see this in the frequency and magnitude of recent storms.
+Climate change is already impacting us.
+We can see this in the frequency and magnitude of recent storms.
 It is hard to know exactly how flood risk will change in the future but we do know that the more actions we take now, the more prepared we can be.